 Uber and Lyft are "rideshare" services that compete with taxis and more traditional car transport services.
 These companies do not own or operate their cars, and do not hire their drivers directly.
 Drivers are independent contractors who drive their own vehicles to pick up and drop off customers.
 The major differences between Uber and Lyft and taxis and traditional car services are their pricing structures, and how customers arrange rides with Uber and Lyft drivers.

-Unlike taxis, a prospective passenger does not hail an Uber or Lyft driver on the street.
+Unlike as with taxis, a prospective Uber/Lyft passenger does not hail a vehicle on the street.
 Instead, a passenger must download the Uber or Lyft app to their smartphone and arrange for a driver to pick them up through the app.
 Pricing for an Uber or Lyft ride varies.
-Some rides can be cheaper than a standard taxi, and other rides can be more expensive than a standard taxi.
-Uber is known for its so-called "surge" pricing, meaning that its prices vary with demand.
+Some rides can be cheaper than a standard taxi, and other rides can be more expensive.
+Uber is known (and sometimes criticized) for its so-called "surge" pricing, meaning that its prices vary with demand.
 At peak times, an Uber ride can be far more expensive than at an off-peak time.

 Uber and Lyft require all of their drivers to have personal car insurance that meets or exceeds state minimums, especially when it comes to liability coverage.
 Drivers don't need commercial insurance, however.

 While a personal car insurance policy is a prerequisite in order to drive for Uber and Lyft, drivers should be aware that their personal policy probably doesn't provide coverage while they are driving for Uber/Lyft.
 This is because many private car insurance policies specifically disclaim coverage for accidents that occurred while the driver was driving for pay.
 Every standard automobile insurance policy has a list of exclusions from coverage, and one of the exclusions in many states is driving for hire.
 So, what happens when an Uber or Lyft driver gets into an accident while driving for the company?